 Dissipation Lines can also be used:

-It has long been the practice to use high dissipation stainless steel wire transmission lines for rhombic termination.
+It has long been the practice for high power systems, to use high dissipation stainless steel wire transmission lines for rhombic termination.
 Until recently, a four wire 300 ohm line of 16 guage stainless steel wire was used to terminate each 300 ohm stacked pair of rhombics.
 The line attenuation is about 2.5 db per 100 ft at 15 mcs and the line length of 800 ft is adequate.
-The wire used is a stainless steel which has good magnetic properties and has teh following composition: carbon 0.20%/nickel 1.7%/chromium 16%/iron (balance).
+The wire used is a stainless steel which has good magnetic properties and has the following composition: carbon 0.20%/nickel 1.7%/chromium 16%/iron (balance).

 Delay Line Absorbers: By an unknown person, a good read